The security model of Microsoft Dynamics CRM

 Combine role-based security, record-level security, and field-level security to define the overall security rights that users have within your custom Microsoft Dynamics CRM application.

-More overview information about security can be found in this white paper: Microsoft Dynamics CRM Online: Security Features.
+More overview information about security can be found in this white paper: Microsoft Dynamics CRM Online security and compliance planning guide.

 In This Section